The most common questions we get

 Yes, in Denmark we make no difference between heterosexual and gay marriages.
 Denmark was the first country in the world to recognize same-sex and LGBT couple´s right to get married and these couples are welcomed in Denmark.
 See more under “LGBT”

-In order to secure the quality of your documents It takes 14 days for the municipality of Elsinore to process your documents.
+In order to secure the quality of your documents We need 4 weeks for the Danish Authorities to process your documents.